deresegetachew/quote-copilot/README.md

 - Temporal: to orchestrate long-running workflows and external dependencies
 - Handlebars prompt templates: for reusable and tenant-specific communication

+**💡 A thought on Agents  :**

+Agents should not access databases or call external systems directly.
+They should be pure decision-making units that **process input** and **produce actions** or **emit events.**

+why ?

+We want our agents to evolve independently without core business logic baked into them, and agents should be sandboxed and offloading business operations to scalable event driven architecture

+RFQ Manager Agent:
+- Goal:
+- Integration Events:
+  - RFQ Parsed
+  - RequestRFQClarification
+  - Cancel RFQ
+  - RequestHumanIntervention

 ### 🧠 Step-by-Step Solution Flow (Procurement Agent)

 1. 📥 Parse the Customer Email

 - Use an LLM to extract:
   - Part Number(s) ,
   - Quantity ,
   - Desired delivery date, Handles free-form, multi-line input
-- Supports thread of emails
+- Supports thread of messages

-1. 🏭 Check Internal Inventory
+2. 🏭 Check Internal Inventory

    - Simulate or integrate with ERP (This will be mocked)
    - If found, gather:
      - Price
      - Condition (new/OH/etc.)
      - Estimated time to deliver

-1. 🔀 Branch Based on Availability
+3. 🔀 Branch Based on Availability

 - ✅ If in stock → go to quote generation
 - ❌ Else → launch external RFQ process